Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 ### DRY code for JS

-A good way to practice DRY in this project is to create an object(s) that stores your password validators and then use the object throughout your code.
+A good way to practice DRY in this project is to create an object that stores your password validators and then use the object throughout your code.

 ```
 module.exports.passwordValidators = {